ryan-mcclue/unsw/comp4920/ass2.md

 Automated decision making (ADM) systems powered by artificial intelligence are becoming increasingly prevalent in society.
 As a result, ensuring fairness, accountability and transparency (FAT) in these systems is crucial.
-By considering causal and statistical modes of explanation, it can be seen that there are potential pathways to acheiving FAT in ADM systems.
+By considering causal and statistical models of explanation, there are potential pathways for acheiving FAT in ADM systems.
+However, fully acheiving these principles is only possible in principle, not in practice.
+This is because ADM systems attempt to emulate human decision making, which is inherently inexact.
+Therefore, due to the nuanced nature of FAT, human intervention always necessary.

+ADM systems are attempting to emulate human decision making and humans are fundamentally inexact while with enough computing resources is theoretically possible

 demonstrate that fully achieving FAT in ADM systems may only be realizable in principle, as effective implementation will likely always require some degree of human intervention.
 However, significant practical challenges remain and is something only realisable in principle as will always require human intervention.